JSkeets/Alexa-Game/readme.md

 * [Node.js](https://nodejs.org/en/) was the language that we chose to write our code in, which allowed for seamless integration with AWS lambda.

 * The [alexa-app](https://github.com/alexa-js/alexa-app) node package was also used.

+## Future Features

+  * A DynamoDB backend to store the deck over multiple sessions